syncfusion-content/typescript-docs/TypeScript/Spreadsheet/Getting-Started.md

 {% endhighlight %}

 Initialize the Spreadsheet in `app.ts` file by using the `ej.Spreadsheet` method.
-The Spreadsheet is rendered based on default `width` and `height`.
+The Spreadsheet is rendered based on default width and height.
 You can also customize the Spreadsheet dimension by setting the `width` and `height` property in `scrollSettings`.

 {% highlight js %}